espressif/esp-idf/docs/en/api-reference/peripherals/adc_continuous.rst

 -  :cpp:member:`adc_continuous_handle_cfg_t::max_store_buf_size` set the maximum size (in bytes) of the pool that the driver saves ADC conversion result into.
 If this pool is full, new conversion results will be lost.
 -  :cpp:member:`adc_continuous_handle_cfg_t::conv_frame_size` set the size of the ADC conversion frame, in bytes.
+-  :cpp:member:`adc_continuous_handle_cfg_t::flags` set the flags that can change the driver behaviour.

 After setting up above configurations for the ADC, call :cpp:func:`adc_continuous_new_handle` with the prepared :cpp:type:`adc_continuous_handle_cfg_t`.
 This function may fail due to various errors such as invalid argumemts, insufficient memory, etc.